Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 Active Play Solutions for ADHD Kids

-For children who are likely to fidget and need physical movement, HobbyTown Santee provides:
+For children who need physical movement, HobbyTown Santee provides:

 • Stomp rockets for outdoor energy release